uknbr/FalseAlarm/README.md

 # FalseAlarm
-IOT speaker - Alarm your friend at work
+IOT speaker - Alarm your friend at work!\
 It has lovingly been called as **FlorindaBox**

 ## Purpose